-Optionally, you can save WinCross reports in highly-stylized Enhanced Text reports (.XML) for displaying and printing from within WinCross and your Internet browser.
+Optionally, you can save WinCross reports in highly stylized Enhanced Text reports (.XML) for displaying and printing from within WinCross and your Internet browser.
 WinCross saves the custom formatting in a cascading style sheet (.CSS) file having the same prefix as its parent .XML file.
 When saving .XML reports, six other files are also automatically created by WinCross.
 They are:

-- {filename}.css

-- {filename}run.htm

-- {filename}content.htm

-- {filename}menu.htm

-- WCCNTENT.xsl

-- WCMENU.xsl

-A log file has the extension, .LG.
+- {filename}.css • {filename}content.htm • {filename}run.htm WCMENU.xsl - WCCNTENT.xsl • {filename}menu.htm - A log file has the extension, .LG.
 Such a file contains information about the run, such as the data file used, the number of cases and so on.